 I facilitate the following supportive/exploratory groups.
 If interested or if you have questions, please contact me at 415-785-3513 or [email protected]

 GROUP FOR FORMER MEMBERS OF "HIGH DEMAND/HIGH CONTROL GROUPS", including those born and/or raised in such groups identified as "Spiritual", "Eastern", "Religious", "Large Group Awareness Training", "Political", "One on One" including Clergy Abuse.
 Participants explore relevant issues in their lives, current and past, in a safe, respectful group environment.
 Topics addressed include: indoctrination, thought reform, recruitment/seduction; authoritarian leaders/partners; loss and trauma; deepening trust in self and one's own inner authority; relationships; critical thinking; personal rights; connecting to society at large; challenges; successes; personal goals; meaning of life.
 Participants learn they are not alone in their challenges and "normal" responses.
 Every effort is made to provide opportunities for healthier outcomes in a non-authoritarian group participation, that encourages autonomy and connection, not groupthink.
-Since 2003 I've offered this group in Mill Valley, San Anselmo, and Kentfield, CA, SF Bay Area.
+Since 2003 I've offered this group in Mill Valley and Kentfield, CA, SF Bay Area.
 Meets every other Saturday, 3:00 - 5:00.
-Recently, we've offered secure online group sessions alternating with in office sessions.

-WOMEN WISER AND OLDER (WOW, 55+) GROUP Motivated women meet every other week to address and explore experiences that affect them in this phase of life including those related to relationships, loss, difficult transitions, caregiving, mothers to adult children, women living alone, self-care, work, helpful life skills (communication, boundary-setting, etc.) Women also discuss "here-and-now" experiences in group, asking for what they need from others, expressing responses to the discussion, etc. Women gain acknowledgement and mutual support, learn how others have coped, find options for change, strategies for living, with opportunities for healing and growth.
+WOMEN WISER AND OLDER (WOW, 55+) GROUP Motivated women meet every other week to address and explore experiences that affect them in this phase of life including those related to relationships, loss, difficult transitions, caregiving, mothers to adult children, women living alone, self-care, work, helpful life skills (communication, boundary-setting, etc.) Women also discuss "here-and-now" experiences in group, asking for what they need from others, expressing responses to the discussion, etc. Women gain acknowledgement and mutual support, learn how others have coped, discover practical solutions, find options for change with opportunities for healing and growth.
 Meets every other Wednesday, 1:00 - 2:30 PM in my Kentfield office.

 BEHAVE, BELIEVE, BECOME -- OR NOT!
 An Online Workshop for Former Members (including those born and raised) of High Demand Groups and Survivors of Spousal/Partner Abuse.
-This educational/interactive workshop takes place via secure Zoom every other Saturday, 9:00 - 10:30 AM PT and offers support that may be unavailable locally.
+This educational/interactive workshop takes place via secure Zoom on scheduled Saturdays, 9:00 - 10:30 AM PT.
+It offers support that may be unavailable locally.
 It is not a therapy group.
-Coercive control can occur in families, groups, cults, and relationships with a dominant, authoritarian leader/partner.
+This educational workshop is interactive with specific relevant topics.
+An individual consultation is required prior to participation for the safety and trust of all.
+The workshops are small, under 10 participants each time.
 See my page on the Online Workshop for more information.

 Group Information Obtained from The Northern California Group Psychotherapy Society, http://www.ncgps.org/ 2007, Follows: